 Best for: Ox, Dragon, Goat, Dog

 Qasr Al Sarab Desert Resort by Anantara, Abu Dhabi

-The largest uninterrupted desert in the world, the Rub’ al Khali (also known as the Empty Quarter), stretches across large swathes of the United Arab Emirates, Saudi Arabia, Yemen, and Oman.
+The largest uninterrupted desert in the world, the Rub’ al Khali (also known as the Empty Quarter), stretches across large swathes of the United Arab Emirates, Saudi Arabia, Yemen and Oman.
 Smack in the middle of the towering golden dunes, you’ll find Qasr Al Sarab Desert Resort.
 About 90 minutes from Abu Dhabi, this luxurious desert retreat offers a front-row seat to the lunar-like scenery from your suite’s private terrace.
-To further fuel your inner earth element, fill your days with outdoorsy experiences like camel trekking, fat-biking, desert yoga and sandboarding – or, come evening, kick back on a plush cushion for a Bedouin-style feast surrounded by rolling dunes.
+Rebalance your qi and bolster your inner earth element by filling your days with outdoorsy experiences like camel trekking, fat-biking, desert yoga and sandboarding – or, come evening, kick back on a plush cushion for a Bedouin-style feast surrounded by rolling dunes.

 Best for: Pig, Rat